public List<Notification> findNotificationsToSend() {

 }

 That's a good start.
 Now it's easy to test the findNotificationsToSend but TimeProvider can still contain some complicated time calculations which are not testable.
 And it will grow with calendar-dependent methods.
-How to clean it up?
+How to clean it up?- Switch to joda time.
+It has much better api that protects TimeProvider from uncontrolled growing.

-• TimeProvider should contain only often used, calendar-like, parameterless methods dependent on current time.
+- TimeProvider should contain only often used, calendar-like, parameterless methods dependent on current time.
 And nothing else. 'isSunday' and 'beginningOfQuarter' are fine but 'shouldIncludeWeeklyNotification' is not.

-• Completely separate jvm's infrastructure access from time calculations.
+- Completely separate jvm's infrastructure access from time calculations.
 In this case I usually choose inheritance over composition because TimeProvider won't ever grow in any additional dependencies.
 After all, even business guys don't change the definition of Sunday.

 abstract class TimeProvider {